-One of the most talked about features on this year’s Galaxy S9 is the introduction of AR Emojis.
-With AR Emoji, you can create emojis customized to your likeness.
-While it’s definitely not as polished as Animojis on the iPhone X, it’s a fun option for chatting.
+One of the most talked-about features on the Galaxy S9 was the introduction of AR Emoji, which creates emoji customized to your likeness.
+While it’s definitely not as polished as Animoji on the iPhone with Face ID, it’s a fun option for chatting.
+While the look of the camera in Samsung’s new One UI has changed, the process is much the same as the video above.

 How to use Bixby Vision